b4n3y/GjejPune-Backend/README.md

 # Job Portal API

-A secure and feature-rich job portal API with email verification, rate limiting, and advanced security features.
+A job board backend build with Express Js and a Mongo DB database with Mongose, Email Verification, Role based auth rate limiting, and advanced security features.

 ## Features